stepcode/stepcode.github.io/List_of_projects.md

     their attributes is desired, along with contextual help derived from the EXPRESS schema.

--   Knowledge Prerequisite: SCL supports C++, and recently python code generation.
+-   Knowledge Prerequisite: SC supports C++, and python code generation.
     Some experience with Qt (or similar), Eclipse (or similar), or HTML5 could be helpful.

 Project: Part 21 (Exchange File) Test Coverage Generation and Reporting
 -----------------------------------------------------------------------